Air Tightness Testing

 How it works

+If the building doesn’t achieve its target at the first time of asking, we can use our equipment to identify the leakage paths.
+If these can be addressed relatively quickly, then we can repeat the test on the same day.
 In order to achieve increasingly challenging energy performance targets, air tightness requirements are becoming tighter.
-Typically, a good level of air tightness can still be achieved with excellent attention to detail in the decorative finish but, to achieve tighter targets, consideration must be given to air permeability within the design of the fabric, including use of membranes and tapes to maintain the air barrier.
+Typically, a good level of air tightness can still be achieved with excellent attention to detail in the decorative finish but, to achieve tighter targets, consideration must be given to air permeability within the design of the fabric, including use of membranes and tapes to maintain the air barrier – please see FAQs